inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

 - `.where()` specifies a specific filter and expected value, against which parameters are compared.
 - `repositories`, `tags`, `sizes`,  `digests`, `history`, `created_at`, `history`, and`created_since` are valid parameters for `images`.

-You can also use the `podman` resource block to test many networks.
+You can also use the `podman` resource block to test multiple networks.

 ```ruby
 describe podman.networks do